Britt100616/eleventy-base-blog-bp/content/blog/thirdpost.md

 ---
-title: This is my third post.
-description: This is a post on My photographic practices.
+title: Still life
-title: About my photographic practices
+description: About my practices within photography
-description: This is a post about my photographic practices and what I take photographs of.
 date: 2023-04-13
 tags:
   - second tag
   - posts with two tags
 ---
 This will be about my most used practices that I have contributed to while doing my degrees.
+How the modules I took contributed to the practices I chose.
+I did not know what still life photography was before I went to do my undergraduate, however it became my favourite to shoot, even though I am still a beginner in photography, I would say out of all the practices I have shot, that still life is my favourite as it allows me to became creative within myself.

 ## Code